nepiskopos/active-energy-forecast-time-series/README.md

           }'
 ```

-The service response to the HTTP request is a JSON object which contains the predicted values under the "forecast" key.
+The service response to the HTTP request is a JSON object which contains the forecasted values under the "forecast" key.